What to watch for after a hospital stay or illness

 Watch for new medical signs: fever, shortness of breath, unusual pain, new swelling, dark urine, or anything that seems physically off.
 These can indicate a new problem developing, and they need to be reported to their doctor.
 Also watch for emotional changes.
 Some depression after hospitalization is normal.
 Some anxiety is normal.
 But if they seem withdrawn, hopeless, or expressing thoughts of not wanting to go on, that's worth flagging to their doctor or a mental health professional.

-One thing that often happens after a hospital stay is that people develop new dependencies that weren't there before.
+One thing that often happens after a hospital stay is that people develop new dependencies.
 They might have been able to manage medication reminders on their own, and now they need your help.
 They might have managed the stairs okay before, and now they can't, at least not safely.
 They might have handled their own finances, and now they're confused about it.
-These new dependencies can be temporary and resolve as they get stronger.
-But you need to recognize them so you can provide support and also recognize when they're not resolving.
+AARP research indicates that approximately 40% of older adults experience at least one new functional limitation after a hospital stay.
+These new dependencies can be temporary and resolve as they get stronger, but you need to recognize them so you can provide support and also recognize when they're not resolving.

 This is where you start thinking about practical adjustments.
 If medications are now an issue, maybe you set up a pill organizer or arrange to deliver medications to them.
 If mobility is an issue, maybe you install a grab bar or arrange a PT consult.
 If cognitive management is an issue, maybe you start keeping better track of their appointments and finances.
 These aren't permanent arrangements necessarily.
 But they're supports that help them recover safely.